BrodaNoel/duix/README.md

 So, could you understand what happened there?
 Only 3 things on `duix`:
 1. Someone needs to set the default value
-2. Someone is gonna `subscribe` to a value change
+2. Someone is gonna `subscribe` to a value change, or unsubscribe when component unmount.
 3. Someone is gonna `set` the new value every time it changes